ibm-cloud-docs/discovery-data/migrate-to-v2.md

 Things to consider when you adapt your application to use projects:

 -   Although the concept of an environment does not exist in v2, data is still organized into collections.
 In v2, collections are grouped into projects.
-In most cases, you will want to migrate a single v1 collection to a single v2 collection.
+In most cases, you want to migrate a single v1 collection to a single v2 collection.

     If you want to keep relevancy training information that is applied to a v1 collection, add the collection documents to a single collection in your v2 project.